Area School Teachers' Collective Agreement

 2. The employee may be represented during the process.

-3. A reviewer shall be a person nominated by the board of trustees and acceptable to the employee.
+3. A reviewer shall be a person nominated by the school board and acceptable to the employee.
 The reviewer may be another staff member but should not be someone connected with the original decision to defer progression.
-In the event that agreement cannot be reached on a reviewer within a reasonable time the board of trustees shall determine who the reviewer will be.
+In the event that agreement cannot be reached on a reviewer within a reasonable time the school board shall determine who the reviewer will be.

 4. The reviewer will give the employee and the principal fair opportunity to make representations.

-5. The reviewer shall make recommendations to the board of trustees within thirty (30) days of receiving the employee’s application for review.
+5. The reviewer shall make recommendations to the school board within thirty (30) days of receiving the employee’s application for review.

-6. The board of trustees shall make a final decision within fourteen (14) days of receiving the recommendation.
+6. The school board shall make a final decision within fourteen (14) days of receiving the recommendation.

-7. Where requested, the employee shall have access to the information about him/herself provided to the board of trustees by the reviewer.
+7. Where requested, the employee shall have access to the information about him/herself provided to the school board by the reviewer.

 8. Nothing in this clause prevents the employee from taking a personal grievance in accordance with Part Eight of this agreement.